mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/experimental_results.md

    ```
 ````

-Alternatively, they statistics can be written into a [.csv](https://en.wikipedia.org/wiki/Comma-separated_values) file by using the argument `--store-prediction-characteristics`:
+Alternatively, they statistics can be written into a [.csv](https://en.wikipedia.org/wiki/Comma-separated_values) file by using the argument `--save-prediction-characteristics`:

 ````{tab} BOOMER
    ```text